 The question “How do we learn?” has no one, simple answer.
 The literature is vast and complex, with even the most popular theories about learning or individual learning styles being called into question.

 The issue of ‘styles’ is especially thorny, with plenty of research finding little or no evidence that aligning learners’ professed learning styles with the means used to teach them significantly improves outcomes.
 It seems that knowing – and even applying – learning style preferences using evaluative systems like the oft-quoted and much-used VARK (visual, auditory, reading/writing, kinesthetic) model is something of a red herring.

 There remains, too, the question of whether we learn by thinking first, then acting – or the other way around.
-Whatever kind of learning style we may or may not have, might we be well-advised to heed the German philosopher Immanuel Kant, when he observed: “It is beyond a doubt that all our knowledge begins with experience.”?
+Whatever kind of learning style we may or may not have, we might we be well-advised to heed the German philosopher Immanuel Kant, who observed: “It is beyond a doubt that all our knowledge begins with experience.”
 Might learning through experience, and especially how we reflect on, interpret and use that experience, offer one answer to the “How do we learn” conundrum?

 The case for experiential learning

 The word ‘experience’ comes from the Latin expereri, which – strictly speaking – means to experiment, test or risk.
 When we think back to our formative years at school or college, we’re probably all (horribly) familiar with the idea of testing; but experiment and risk?
 Perhaps less so.

 But this original – and broad – definition of experience is at the heart of a model for learning that underpins the modern theory of experiential learning, pioneered since the 1970s by David A Kolb.

 For Kolb, knowledge is continuously gained through both personal and environmental experiences.